microsoft/php-src/README.md

-This is a fork of the official PHP repository which received backport of security fix from maintained branches.
+This is a fork of the official PHP repository which receives backport of security fixes from maintained branches.

 This branch is PHP version 5.6.40 with security fix.